lgeurts/lgeurts.github.io/_posts/2018-06-29-introduction-to-artificial-intelligence.md

 In a ***unsupervised*** learning scenario, we don't have any known label values in our training data set.

 We train the model by finding similarities between observations.
-Once we trained the model, every new observation is added to a group (cluster) of observations with similar characteristics.
+Once we have trained the model, every new observation is added to a group (cluster) of similar observations with similar characteristics.